aelve/guide/front/README.md

 ## Commands

-- `dev` - Start developing environment (starts both server and setup client middleware for server).
+- `npm run dev` - Start developing environment (starts both server and setup client middleware for server).
-- `build` - Builds to /dist folder.
+- `npm run build` - Builds to /dist folder.
 Compiles (from ts to js) server right in dist folder, client files compiled in /dist/src.

 ## Deploy process
   Requirements: Node version should be >= 11, because of using fs async methods which experimental now.